neub/wr-nic/doc/wr-nic.md

 ----------------------------
 The `WRPC (White Rabbit PTP Core)` block is the HDL block that makes possible the White-Rabbit timing functionalities on the White-Rabbit nodes.
 It is a black-box standalone WR-PTP protocol core, incorporating a CPU LM32, WR MAC and PLLs.
 It could be configure to work on 3 different operations modes:

-* Grandmaster: WRPC locks to a external 10 MHz and PPS signal provided for instance from a Cesium clock / GPS.
+* Grandmaster: WRPC locks to an external 10 MHz and PPS signal provided for instance from a Cesium clock / GPS.
 This signals are provided from the channel 4 (PPS) and channel 5 (10 MHz) lemo connectors of the DIO card.

 * Master: the systems uses the VCO oscillators of the SPEC board basically on a free running modes.